Tomb Raider (OpenLara)¶

 Content that can be loaded by the OpenLara core have the following file extensions:

-RetroArch database(s) that are associated with the OpenLara core:
+RetroArch dat that is associated with the OpenLara core:

 Frontend-level settings or features that the OpenLara core respects.